Toronto - Thousand Islands - Ottawa - Montreal (661 km)

 Halifax - Prince Edward Island - Charlottetown - Moncton (372 km)

 In the morning, we will go to Caribou to take the ferry to Prince Edward Island, the smallest province of Canada.
-Our first stop will be Charlottetown, where, in 1864, the nation's founders held a meeting for Canadian independence in the Provincial House.
-Later, we will visit the world famous fishing village of Cavendish, birthplace of Anne of Green Gables.
-Also, we can't miss the island's lobster festival!
+Our first stop will be Charlottetown, where, in 1864, the nation's founders held a meeting for Canadian independence in the Provincial Government buildings.
+Later, we will visit the Anne of Green Gables and Cavendish Beach.
+Also, we can't miss the island's lobster festival.
+Spend the night in Moncton.

 Prince Edward Island, Canada